-Regional Plan Association (RPA) has conducted an analysis of the proposed Wall Street-West Avenue Redevelopment Area for the Norwalk Redevelopment Agency (NRA).
-Based on this assessment, RPA has determined that the area meets the criteria for blight designation provided in both state and federal statutes (Connecticut General Statute Chapter 130, Section 8-125(7) and CFR 5780.208(b)(1)) and therefore qualifies for designation as a redevelopment area.
+Based on public comment regarding the approach to determining the existence of deteriorating or deteriorated conditions in the draft Wall Street-West Avenue Redevelopment Plan, Harriman has conducted a quantitative analysis of the proposed Wall Street-West Avenue Redevelopment Area for the Norwalk Redevelopment Agency (NRA).
+Based on this assessment, Harriman has determined that the area meets the criteria for designation as a deteriorating area as defined in both state and federal statutes (Connecticut General Statute Chapter 130, Section 8-125(7) and CFR 5780.208(b)(1)) and therefore fully qualifies for designation as a redevelopment area.

-The Wall Street-West Avenue Redevelopment Area is bounded by Cross Street and North Avenue to the north, the Norwalk River to the east, Route 1-95 to the south and the western boundary of the properties fronting on West Avenue and Belden Avenue to the west, and Norwalk Hospital (see Figure 1).
-The area contains a mix of land uses (see Figure 2).
-More than 1/3 of the study area is commercial; these uses are generally concentrated along the Wall Street and West Avenue corridors and in the northeast corner of the study area.
+The Wall Street-West Avenue Redevelopment Area is bounded by Cross Street and North Avenue to the north, the Norwalk River to the east, Route 1-95 to the south and the western boundary of the properties fronting on West Avenue and Belden Avenue to the west, and Norwalk Hospital.
+More than a third of the study area is commercial; these uses are generally concentrated along the Wall Street and West Avenue corridors and in the northeast corner of the study area.
 Over the past several years there has been significant new residential development over ground floor retail space on both West and Belden Avenues.
 Industrial uses are generally concentrated along the waterfront.
-Institutional uses, including religious institutions, government buildings and community uses are found throughout the area.
+Institutional uses, including religious institutions, government buildings, and community uses are found throughout the area.
 Open space is limited to a few small pockets within the neighborhood, including Freese Park at the corner of Main Street and Burnell Boulevard.
 Mathews Park at the southern boundary of the area is the most significant open space asset in the neighborhood.